 The contractor endeavours to adhere to the expected preparation date communicated with the order confirmation.
-In the event that this date is exceeded, a default is present only if the client has set a reasonable grace period.
-The media clippings that are available at the time of the preparation of the press summaries or for the period of analysis, which the client provides either no later than five working days before the agreed preparation date or which originate from a media monitoring order issued in parallel by the client, will be processed.
+In the event that this date is exceeded, a default is present only if the customer has set a reasonable grace period.
+The media clippings that are available at the time of the preparation of the press summaries or for the period of analysis, which the customer provides either no later than five working days before the agreed preparation date or which originate from a media monitoring order issued in parallel by the customer, will be processed.
 The integration of delivered media clippings after placement of the order requires a comprehensive revision of the result.
 This will take place for an additional fee.
-The clippings underlying the analyses and press summaries shall be made available to the client on request.
-For periodical media resonance analyses or press summaries, the client may change the nature and extent of their order subject to charges.
+The clippings underlying the analyses and press summaries shall be made available to the customer on request.
+For periodical media resonance analyses or press summaries, the customer may change the nature and extent of their order subject to charges.
 The change will take effect upon written confirmation.

 In order to optimise customer results, tracking software is used in the ARGUS Portal.
-The client agrees to this by using the ARGUS Portal.
+The customer agrees to this by using the ARGUS Portal.

-7.1 Access to the ARGUS Portal, which provides up-to-date information on the search result, is made available to the client as a single
+7.1 Access to the ARGUS Portal, which provides up-to-date information on the search result, is made available to the customer as a single

 7.2 Previews provided in the ARGUS Portal are for informational purposes only.
 Any use beyond mere viewing requires separate licensing.

-7.3 The client has the option of uploading its own files to the ARGUS Portal.
-The use of this option by the client requires that copyrights, property rights, industrial property rights and contractual or other rights of third parties are not violated.
-The client is obligated to obtain the appropriate rights if necessary and to observe the corresponding license agreements – especially the permissible residence time.
-The client will be provided with a username and password by the contractor for the use of the ARGUS Portal.
-The client is obliged to protect the username and password against unauthorised access by third parties.
+7.3 The customer has the option of uploading its own files to the ARGUS Portal.
+The use of this option by the customer requires that copyrights, property rights, industrial property rights and contractual or other rights of third parties are not violated.
+The customer is obligated to obtain the appropriate rights if necessary and to observe the corresponding license agreements – especially the permissible residence time.
+The customer will be provided with a username and password by the contractor for the use of the ARGUS Portal.
+The customer is obliged to protect the username and password against unauthorised access by third parties.
 For security reasons, the password must be changed at least every three months.
 If the username or password is lost, the contractor must be informed immediately.

-2. If the contractor uses separately invoiced services of third parties for the client, the contractor is entitled to pass on increases in the purchase prices to the client.
+2. If the contractor uses separately invoiced services of third parties for the customer, the contractor is entitled to pass on increases in the purchase prices to the customer.

-3. If the client is in arrears with the payment of outstanding claims, the contractor is entitled to block access to the ARGUS Portal and to withhold deliveries.
+3. If the customer is in arrears with the payment of outstanding claims, the contractor is entitled to block access to the ARGUS Portal and to withhold deliveries.

-After receiving the clippings/recordings as well as when placing proprietary articles and files, the client itself is responsible for compliance with and observance of copyrights, property rights, intellectual property rights and compliance with other rights of third parties and is solely liable for violations of these rights committed by it.
-The client undertakes to indemnify the contractor as well as its legal representatives and employees from claims of third parties based on violations committed by the client.
+After receiving the clippings/recordings as well as when placing proprietary articles and files, the customer itself is responsible for compliance with and observance of copyrights, property rights, intellectual property rights and compliance with other rights of third parties and is solely liable for violations of these rights committed by it.
+The customer undertakes to indemnify the contractor as well as its legal representatives and employees from claims of third parties based on violations committed by the customer.
 In addition to claims for damages, this indemnification also covers the entire costs of legal action and legal defence.

 3.1.
-The client is responsible for the monitoring of and compliance with data protection regulations.
+The customer is responsible for the monitoring of and compliance with data protection regulations.
 This applies in particular to personal data provided for the transmission of information.

 1.1.
 Media monitoring Due to the impossibility of completely excluding human error in media research, a guarantee of completeness cannot be assumed.
 The contractor also assumes no responsibility for the researched online articles still being available on the Internet at the link specified at the time of the client’s request.
-The client is obliged to check the received clippings without delay.
-In addition, in the case of events for which an increased media volume is to be expected in connection with the client’s research, the client is obligated to immediately check in the free ARGUS Portal whether the number of clippings found exceeds the expectations.
-If the quantity exceeds the expectations of the client, the client is obliged – if it wishes to reduce them in the future – to contact the contractor immediately in order to have a corresponding adjustment of the research order carried out.
+The customer is obliged to check the received clippings without delay.
+In addition, in the case of events for which an increased media volume is to be expected in connection with the customer’s research, the customer is obligated to immediately check in the free ARGUS Portal whether the number of clippings found exceeds the expectations.
+If the quantity exceeds the expectations of the customer, the customer is obliged – if it wishes to reduce them in the future – to contact the contractor immediately in order to have a corresponding adjustment of the research order carried out.
 Clippings found up to this adjustment will be invoiced.
-If the client receives defective or incorrectly delivered clippings that do not correspond to the contents of its order, the client must make a complaint about this within 14 days of receipt of the delivery.
+If the customer receives defective or incorrectly delivered clippings that do not correspond to the contents of its order, the customer must make a complaint about this within 14 days of receipt of the delivery.
 The complaint must be made in writing with return of the relevant details.
-Complaints made about clippings that were changed by the client (labelled, cut or similar) will not be recognised as complaints.
-If the order is invoiced per unit, the value of the clipping about which there is a justified complaint will be credited to the client and offset against the subsequent invoice.
+Complaints made about clippings that were changed by the customer (labelled, cut or similar) will not be recognised as complaints.
+If the order is invoiced per unit, the value of the clipping about which there is a justified complaint will be credited to the customer and offset against the subsequent invoice.
 If media references are missed and reported by the client, follow-up research will be carried out.
-If this research is unsuccessful, the resulting research costs shall be borne by the client.
+If this research is unsuccessful, the resulting research costs shall be borne by the customer.
 Further warranty claims are excluded.
-There is a claim for subsequent delivery within four weeks after the publication date for clippings reported by the client which have not yet been delivered.
+There is a claim for subsequent delivery within four weeks after the publication date for clippings reported by the customer which have not yet been delivered.

 1.4.
 The contractor assumes no responsibility for the content of the media provided.

 1.5.
 The contractor accepts no liability for the unrestricted accessibility of the article in the provided links.
-Additionally required rights for this purpose shall be requested by the client itself.
-If it is not possible for the contractor to deliver articles in fact or due to legal restrictions by third parties, the client is not entitled to demand delivery.
+Additionally required rights for this purpose shall be requested by the customer itself.
+If it is not possible for the contractor to deliver articles in fact or due to legal restrictions by third parties, the customer is not entitled to demand delivery.